This post may contain affiliate links.

 Leaf Chromatography Experiment:

-We got 4 different types and colors of leaves to test.
-We ripped them into little pieces and put them into small jars.
+We went on a leaf-hunting adventure and collected 4 different types and colors of fall leaves to test for this project.
+We ripped the leaves into little pieces and put them into small jars.
 Then cover the leaves with a small amount of rubbing alcohol.
+Let the chemical reactions begin!

 Place the jars into a pan of HOT water.
 Shake them around every few minutes to help release the pigment.
 I kept refreshing the hot water to keep it hot.
 We left it for about an hour- until you can see the alcohol changing color.